hardwario/bc-website/content/doc/firmware/how-to-temperature-sensor.en.md

 Place code below in *application.c* file and flash.
 Use of *application.h* file is not required here.

 {{< note "danger" >}}Please note that in this particular example, the microcontroller never goes to sleep, even though the Scheduler is properly used for measurements - this is caused by USB communication running all the time.
 This cause the chip to heat up a bit which may affect temperature measurements.
-Therefor using Temperature tag is recommended for these situations. {{< /note >}}
+Therefore using Temperature tag is recommended for these situations. {{< /note >}}

 ```
 #include <bcl.h>